I’m up at Flashback Fiction today with a historical microfiction, There Will Be No Lace.

 September 2018 update

-I’m thrilled that my story has been nominated for the Best Microfiction 2018 award.
+I’m honoured that my story has been nominated for the Best Microfiction 2018 award.
 Huge thanks again to the editors at FlashBack Fiction:

-Absolutely thrilled that There Will Be No Lace will be included in the Best Microfiction 2019 anthology, alongside some of my favourite authors – feeling very honoured and grateful.
+I’m thrilled that There Will Be No Lace will be included in the Best Microfiction 2019 anthology, alongside some of my favourite authors.

 An earlier version of There Will Be No Lace was commended and published (print) in the New Writer Magazine, as part of their 2011 Prose and Poetry Competition.
 The magazine is no longer running and I’m delighted that the new, edited version of the story has found its final home at Flashback Fiction.